 Major Malinowski said, “We couldn’t help but wonder if elves would have some way of avoiding some of those errors.
 Would they have a different structure for managing supplies?”

 “Well, we took the question to the Colonel and he suggested that we put a task force together to see if we could come up with any way to improve what we do.”

 Major Watson said, “I got drafted into the team.
 You can imagine my surprise when the first meeting was spent discussing elves.”

 “I can imagine,” Colonel Wynn said finding the entire discussion fascinating.

 Major Collins said, “It took us a month to decide that it didn’t matter if you were dealing with humans or elves.
 The basic supply problems were the same.
-You have a bunch of folks who need supplies, and they are at different locations which are owned by someone else.
+You have a bunch of folks who need supplies, and they are at a different locations which are owned by someone else.
 You’ve got to buy the supplies, store them somewhere until needed, get them to where they are needed, use them, and keep track of what you’ve got.”

 “That sounds straightforward enough,” Colonel Wynn said.